dwarvesf/playground/_memo/domain-insight-research-framework.md

 We can create products that the market does not yet meet.
 Or we should continue to build a product that is similar to the ones already on the market, but with better problem-solving capabilities, which focus correctly on the user's needs.
 Or we can come up with solutions for the hidden problems that not even users realize.
 Our suggestions have become more trustworthy since they are all based on our research and knowledge of the market.

 **6. Revenue opportunity**

 We all aim to earn money by bringing the values and benefits for users.
 Therefore, after having a sufficient amount of information, we can decide the revenue stream by providing better solutions within our capabilities.
 What we consult our clients
 * Identify available growth opportunities and determine the most attractive one.
 * Find the right balance between short-term and long-term growth opportunities.

 **7. Suitable technology**

+Despite there are many new and rapidly evolving technologies, not all technology trends can be used to optimize a product.
+We need to consider costs and resources carefully before suggesting a technology to build the product.

+In some specific industries, design principles are also factors that bring the product to the right market.
+By learning design from our competitors and understanding users, we can build a set of design principles to comply.
+For example, the money-or-asset-related-domains require trustworthy design, or products for older users need to be easy to reach and accomplish tasks...

+The design principles are defined depending on the domain but usually will be included:

+- General characteristics of users
+- General elements (color, typo, style)
+- Context
+- Accessibility
+- Usability

+## Conclusion
+Product knowledge is so valuable.
+It increases our confidence as a problem-solver and clients’ trust that we are the right person to serve their needs.
+Clients today come armed with their level of product knowledge.
+The internet and competition have created a more educated consumer base.
+That is all the more reason we need to know more than our customers do about the things we're going to help them do